Generic Name: hydrocortisone (hye-droe-KOR-ti-sone)

 While you are being treated with hydrocortisone, do not have any immunizations (vaccines) without your doctor's approval.
 Hydrocortisone may lower your body's resistance and the vaccine may not work as well or you might get the infection the vaccine is meant to prevent.
 In addition, you should not be around other persons living in your household who receive live virus vaccines because there is a chance they could pass the virus on to you.
 Some examples of live vaccines include measles, mumps, influenza (nasal flu vaccine), poliovirus (oral form), rotavirus, and rubella.
 Do not get close to them and do not stay in the same room with them for very long.
 If you have questions about this, talk to your doctor.

 Hydrocortisone may cause changes in mood or behavior for some patients.
-Tell your doctor right away if you have depression, mood swings, a false or unusual sense of well-being, trouble with sleeping, or personality changes while taking hydrocortisone.
+Tell your doctor right away if you have depression, mood swings, a false or unusual sense of well-being, trouble with sleeping, or personality changes while using hydrocortisone.

 Make sure any doctor or dentist who treats you knows that you are using hydrocortisone.
 Hydrocortisone may affect the results of certain skin tests.